Garage Door Maintenance Tips

 - Lubrication: Use a lithium grease to lubricate your door’s moving parts at least once a year.
 It’s important to strike the right balance.
 You want enough to properly lubricate the moving parts, but you don’t want to apply so much that dirt and debris lodge onto the lubrication permanently.

-Contact Stapley Action today for professional garage door maintenance including garage door repair, garage opener repair and garage installation servivces.
+Contact Stapley Action today or call us at 480-655-1255 for professional garage door maintenance including garage door repair, garage opener repair and garage installation services.